-Note: Usually it is better to configure hooks in the repository to trigger Notification hooks, instead of regular polling by weblate weblate updategit.
+Note: Usually it is better to configure hooks in the repository to trigger Notification hooks, instead of regular triggering the updates by weblate weblate updategit.

 2.19 Announcements

 Changed in version 4.0: In prior releases this feature was called whiteboard messages.